th2nhb1nh/100DaysOfDevOps/2024_100DaysOfDevOps/Day001/README.md

     - Practice rebasing a feature branch onto the main branch.
         ```sh
         git checkout -b feature-branch # create and checkout to the new branch
+        git add .
+        git commit -m "Commit message for feature-branch"
+        git push --set-upstream origin feature-branch # git push and change up-stream to the tip of the new branch
         git rebase master # change the base of the feature-branch to the tip of the master branch, while still keep the history commits
         ```
     - Interactive Rebase Example: